Maki-chan Graphics

 MAG errataMAG errata

-Various Japanese specifications and native X68000 software can be found here.
-The table on the right links to the specifications.
+Various Japanese specifications and native X68000 software are found here.
+The table on the right has copies of the specifications with rough translations.

 Japanese history of the MAG format at a doujin dictionary: http://www.paradisearmy.com/doujin/pasok4u.htm